barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 I use `!` slightly differently.
 I use it for transactions which are just an artefact of the way I track my finances, which don't involve any balance changes to a real-world account.
-For example, setting up my monthly budget:
+For example, moving money between different types of savings:

 ```
-2018-06-01 !
-Budget
+2018-01-26 !
+Allocation
-    month:food                                           £250.00
-    month:fun                                             £50.00
-    month:other                                           £25.00
+    saved:travel                                           £1.30
-    saved:monthly                                       -£325.00
+    saved:monthly
 ```

 I use `*` as normal, although I usually only consider cash